cdave1/ftgles/INSTALL.md

-# Xcode Installation Instructions
+# Installation Instructions

+## Adding FTGLES to Xcode Projects

 The FTGLES Xcode project is compiled as a static library, and the easiest way to add it to your project is to use Xcode's "dependent project" facilities.
-Here is how (the following words are mostly based on the install notes for Facebook's [Three20 project](http://github.com/facebook/three20)):
+Here is how:

 1. Locate the "ftgles.xcodeproj" file under the folder "ftgles" inside the directory you "git cloned" or downloaded the project into.
 Drag ftgles.xcodeproj and drop it onto the root of your Xcode project's "Groups and Files"  sidebar.
 A dialog will appear -- make sure "Copy items" is unchecked and "Reference Type" is "Relative to Project" before clicking "Add".